mttaborturtle/CodeSummary-TheaterSite/README.md

 * [Other Skills Learned](#Other-Skills-Learned)

 ## Sign In Page Styling
-In this story I took an existing basic and non-styled page and made it into a beautifully designed and visual appealing page.
+In this task I took an existing basic and non-styled page and made it into a beautifully designed and visual appealing page.
 The names are added by students as the first thing they do when they Join the live project.
 They add their name by creating a new p tag with their name in it.
 I had to style it in a way that the sign in procedure would be simple for the new developers signing in, in other words I couldn't add tags or styles to the individual p tags.
 I had to find a way to style the tags without changing the code entered by each of the developers when signing in.
 I also was tasked to add a badge with a total count of people on the list.
 I